 Name of the Relevant Employer:

 ("the relevant employer")

-Name of the Occupational Retirement Scheme:
+Name of the Occupational Retirement Scheme:("the Scheme")

-("the Scheme")
+(the Scheme)

 Registration No. of the Scheme:

-Types of Scheme (indicate by a tick in the appropriate boxes):- Defined contribution Defined benefit Governed by trust Subject of or regulated by insurance arrangement Participating in a pooling agreement:- Yes No
+Types of Scheme (indicate by a tick in the appropriate boxes):- Defined contribution Defined benefit Governed by trust Subject of or regulated by insurance arrangement Participating in a pooling agreement:- □ □ □ Yes □ No □

 If "Yes", name of pooling agreement:

-Participating in a group scheme (see Paragraph 10 of Registrar's Guidelines):- If "Yes", name of representative employer: Yes □ No □
+Participating in a group scheme (see Paragraph 10 of Registrar's Guidelines):- Yes □ No □

-ii res , name or representative employer.
+If "Yes", name of representative employer:

 Name of employer's auditor:

 Name of administrator's auditor:

 Address of administrator's auditor:

-I/We ,, of
+I/We, ·,, c of

 (name of employer's auditor)

-(address of employer's auditor)
+(address of employer's auditor) ,

-being as foll the employer's auditor duly appointed under section 20(7B)(a) of the Ordinance, hereby stateows:-
+being as foll the employer's auditor duly appointed under section 20(7B)(a) of the Ordinance, herelows:- by state

-1. I/We have completed procedures on the Statement on Details of Contributions (Form attached) for the financial year ended in so far as they relate to the Schem having regard to the guidelines issued by the Registrar and in accordance with the pronouncements issued by Hong Kong Institute of Certified Public Accountants.
+1. I/We have completed procedures on the Statement on Details of Contributions (attached) for the financial year ended in so far as they relate to the Statement on Details of Contributions (attached) for the financial year ended in so far as they relate to the Statement on Details of Contributions (attached) for the financial year ended in so far as they relate to the Statement on Details of Contributions (attached) for the financial year ended in so far as they relate to the Statement on Details of Contributions (attached) for the financial year ended in so far as they relate to the Statement on Details of Contributions (attached) for the financial year ended in so far as they relate to the Statement on Details of Contributions (attached) for the financial year ended in so far as they relate to the Statement on Details of Contributions (attached) for the financial year ended in so far as they relate to the Statement on Details of Contributions (attached) for the Statement on Details (attached) for the Statement of Contributions (attached) for the Statement of Contributions (attached) for the Statement of Contribution (attached) for the Scheme,

 2. Based on these procedures in my/our opinion:-

 (a) proper accounts and records have/have not been kept in relation to contributions; and

-(b) the Statement on Details of Contributions is in accordance with the books and records the relevant employer (except as noted here-under):-
+(b) the Statement on Details of Contributions is in accordance with the books and red the relevant employer (except as noted here-under):- cords of

-(Signed) (Name of employer's auditor)
+(Signed)(Name of employer's auditor)

 (Date)

 (Place)